cloudevents/spec/http-webhook.md

 "Web hooks" are a popular pattern to deliver notifications between applications and via HTTP endpoints.
 In spite of pattern usage being widespread, there is no formal definition for Web Hooks.
-This specification aims to provide such a definition for use with [CNCF Cloud Events][CE], but is considered generally usable beyond the scope of Cloud Events.
+This specification aims to provide such a definition for use with [CNCF CloudEvents][CE], but is considered generally usable beyond the scope of CloudEvents.

 ## Status of this document